-Chris Breiland said the trick is in measuring the 85th percentile speed, the speed at which cars move away from traffic signals, which is in fact what affects throughput.
+Commissioner Marciante asked if traffic speeds can be improved without affecting throughput.
+Chris Breiland said the trick is in measuring the 85th percentile speeds, the speed at which cars move away from traffic signals, which is in fact what affects throughput.
 Things like traffic signal timing are essential in reducing speed without necessarily affecting throughput.

 With regard to the bicycle level of traffic stress (BLTS), Chris Breiland said the updated maps reflect more accurate and comprehensive data.
 Notably, the collector and arterial streets now appear more completely and accurately with indications of where bicycle infrastructure is lacking or insufficient.
-Some positive changes were noted, such as the addition of new multiuse paths like the one on 112th Avenue SE built by Sound Transit.
-The changes in data accuracy have resulted in a clearer understanding of where the city meets its BLTS targets and where improvements may be needed.
+Some positive changes were noted, such as the addition of new multiuse paths like the one on 112th Avenue NE built by Sound Transit.
+The changes in data accuracy have resulted in a clearer understanding of where the city meets its BLTS goals and where improvements are necessary.

-Chris Breiland said the Frequent Transit Network performance remained mostly unchanged except for showing the Sound Transit 2 Lines in service, which has resulted in one corridor between Downtown and Overlake that now meets the service target.
+Chris Breiland said the Frequent Transit Network remained mostly unchanged except for showing two lines in service, which has resulted in one corridor between Downtown and Overlake now meeting the service threshold.

-The big shift relative to intersection performance was tied to having the system intersections more clearly defined and informed by new traffic data gathered in the Comprehensive Plan's Environmental Impact Statement.
+The big shift relative to intersection performance was tied to having the system intersections more clearly defined and informed by new traffic data gathered during the Comprehensive Plan's Environmental Impact Statement.
 The refinements provide a clearer assessment of whether intersections meet the performance targets.
-Similarly in regard to the vehicle corridor performance map, new data was incorporated from the FEIS so that the new map reflects the most recent measurements of traffic performance across the city's primary vehicle corridors.
+Similarly in regard to the vehicle corridor performance map, new data was incorporated from the FEIS so that the new map reflects the most recent measurements of traffic performance across the city's primary corridors.